Florida House Races 2026: The Sunshine State Battleground

 Bottom Line: Florida Is Harder for Democrats Than It Looks

 Florida's competitive House map exists despite the state's overall rightward shift.
-The DeSantis gerrymandering saga has added legal complexity but has not fundamentally changed the competitive district landscape in the I-4 corridor and Tampa Bay area.
+The DeSantis gerrymandering saga has added legal complexity but has not fundamentally changed the swing districts landscape in the I-4 corridor and Tampa Bay area.
 Democrats have genuine pickup opportunities in FL-7 and FL-13, but they also face the risk of losing FL-9.
 The net Florida impact in most scenarios is D+1 to D+2 in a favorable national environment, not the larger haul that California or New York might deliver.

 The abortion ballot initiative, if it qualifies, is the largest single variable.
 An Ohio-2023-style outcome in Florida could change the competitive landscape materially.
-But Florida's electorate has shown it can support abortion rights at the ballot box while simultaneously voting Republican by large margins for partisan offices — a split-voting pattern that may not translate into House seat flips the way Democrats hope.
+But Florida's electorate has shown it can support abortion polling at the ballot box while simultaneously voting Republican by large margins for partisan offices — a split-voting pattern that may not translate into House seat flips the way Democrats hope.